 Malta Maritime Museum

 The Malta Maritime Museum is a museum in Birgu.
 It is housed in the former Royal Naval Bakery, which was built in the 1840s as the main bakery for the Mediterranean Fleet.
 The museum has a collection of over 20,000 artefacts, and is the largest museum on the island.
 The museum’s aim is to illustrate Malta’s maritime history, from prehistory to the present.
 This is shown within a Mediterranean and global context.
-Since its establishment, the museum’s collections have increased by donations from Maltese and foreign individuals, foreign maritime museums, foreign navies, and several companies and corporations.
-These artefacts include boats, anchors, cannons, weapons, documents, paintings, uniforms, and a 1950s steam engine.
+Since its establishment, the museum’s collections have increased through donations from Maltese and foreign individuals, foreign maritime museums, foreign navies, and several companies and corporations.
+These artifacts include boats, anchors, cannons, weapons, documents, paintings, uniforms, and a 1950s steam engine.
 The most prominent display would most definitely be the large model of a ship from the Order of St John’s navy.